ejmastnak/ejmastnak.com/content/tutorials/vim-latex/vimscript.md

 you control the Vim mode in which a given key mapping applies with your choice of `nmap`, `imap`, `map`, etc., which each correspond to a different mode.
 The Vim documentation at `:help map-modes` states exactly which map command corresponds to which Vim mode(s).
 For your convenience, here is a table summarizing which command applies to which mode, taken from `:help map-table`.
-You don't need to memorize it, of course---just remember it exists at `:help map-table`, and come back for refresher when needed.
+You don't need to memorize it, of course---just remember that you can find it at `:help map-table`, or come back to this page for a refresher when needed.

   |       | normal | insert | command | visual | select | operator-pending | terminal | lang-arg |
   | -----------  |------|-----|-----|-----|-----|-----|------|------|